Neutral / cushion / high arch

 The mainly moderate outsole rubber configuration is fitted with the new blown AHAR+ rubber in its entirety.
 Presented in the outsole are the new flex grooves for added flexibility and helps with the transition in the gait cycle.
 Affording runners the main flexibility throughout the outsole is the Guidance Line or the cut that stretches from the heel to the forefoot.
 This is wider and more substantial in this version than those found in the earlier model.

 Asics unveils the Super SpEVA for the first time in the 7th incarnation of the Pulse GTX series.
 Made of lightweight EVA and other Asics technologies, the foam has enhanced durability and an even bouncier ride than the original SpEVA.
 The new foam joins hands with the SpEVA lasting for cushioning and support.
 Asics continues to rely on its signature Gel Cushioning System in the heel and forefoot for shock-absorbing features.
 The new heel design is slightly elevated so it creates momentum when going forward.
 It creates a propulsive mechanism that makes transitions smoother and faster.
+This reliable midsole material is also featured in the shoe's recent version, the Gel Pulse GTX 8.

 The open mesh is bigger and more durable than the one used before, ensuring longer runs in breathable coverage.
 Keeping the shoe together are the synthetic overlays that extend to form part of the heel support.
 A rubberized toe cap prevents toes from bruising while a removable, molded EVA sockliner increases cushioning and secured feel.
 Running after sundown is served by the 3M reflective materials all over the upper.